Spring Garden Revival

 Phone: (847) 448-4311

-Official Website: Evanston Department of Public Works
+Official Website: Public Works Agency

 What Neighborhoods Do We Serve Throughout Evanston, IL?

-Evanston’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:
+Evanston’s diverse neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Northwest Evanston: Mature tree canopy, Drummer silty clay loam, poorly drained soils, older lawns with decades of thatch accumulation, high compaction from historic development
+• Northwest Evanston: Mature tree canopy, Drummer silty clay loam, poorly drained soils, older lawns with decades of thatch accumulation, high compaction from historic development.

-Each area requires tailored dethatching and soil management strategies based on local conditions and maintenance history.
+Each area requires tailored dethatching and soil management strategies based on soil drainage, grass species, tree density, and maintenance history.

 Evanston Municipal Ordinances for Landscaping Operations & Equipment Use